nestordemeure/breviarium/data/english.md

 As I begin this part of the discussion, I will explore various contexts without adhering to a strict order.

-### Gaining Favor from a Friend
+### Gaining Favor

-Determine what matters your friend cares about and tailor your gifts to his interests.
-Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as treatises on the secrets of nature, of which *Mizauld* offers many.
+Identify your friend's interests and choose gifts that align with them.
+Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as treatises on the secrets of nature, such as those written by *Mizauld*.

 Speak with him often, consult him, and ask for his advice, then follow it.
 But never lay yourself so bare that if he becomes your enemy, he can use it against you.

-Ask nothing of him that would be difficult to grant, especially where it touches upon issues of property or money.
+Do not ask him for favors that would be difficult to grant, especially those involving property or money.

-Congratulate him briefly but elegantly on feast days, birthdays, good health, etc.
+Congratulate him briefly but elegantly on special occasions such as feast days, birthdays, and when he recovers from illness.

-Seldom praise his virtues, but consistently ignore his vices.
+Praise his virtues sparingly, but consistently ignore his vices.

-Share your travels with him, relate praises others have spoken of him, and whisper everything in his ear, especially things said by his superiors.
+Share your travels with him, tell him about the praises others have spoken of him, and whisper everything in his ear, especially things said by his superiors.

 Never reveal his faults or vices, no matter how much he may ask.
-If he urges you, lest you seem distrustful, relate at most the mildest faults, or those he has openly acknowledged himself.
+If he insists and you fear appearing distrustful, mention only the mildest faults or those he has openly acknowledged himself.
 For such things leave a bitter memory, no matter how they are said, especially if there is too much truth in them.

 Have mutual acquaintances convey your greetings frequently, and send your own regards in letters.

-Never defend an opinion contrary to his, or if you have dared to differ, allow him to persuade you.
-Show that you have been swayed and conceal that you disagreed.
+Never defend an opinion contrary to your friend's.
+If you have dared to voice a differing opinion, allow your friend to persuade you.
+Show that you have been swayed and conceal your disagreement.

 Be liberal in giving him titles and eagerly offer services you will never need to fulfill.

-Do not seek to please anyone through their vices, or even through qualities that conflict with your status.
-If you are a clergyman, avoid excessive jesting, scurrility, deep drinking, etc. While these may win affection in the moment, they will eventually lead to contempt, ridicule, or even fierce hatred, though it may not arise immediately.
-Therefore, even if at times it may be expedient to stray beyond the bounds of virtue, let it be done without vice.
+Do not seek to please anyone by indulging their vices or engaging in behavior that conflicts with your status.
+For example, if you are a clergyman, avoid excessive jesting, vulgar humor, heavy drinking, and other inappropriate behaviors.
+While these may win affection in the moment, they will eventually lead to contempt, ridicule, or even fierce hatred, though it may not arise immediately.
+Therefore, even if at times it may be expedient to act in a less than virtuous manner, do so without engaging in outright vice.

-When you arrive somewhere new, first understand who enjoys favor with the master of the place, who has influence through faction and eloquence.
-Win their favor by any means, so that you may use their advice and influence in promoting matters, for such people will take some of the responsibility upon themselves when they give counsel.
+When you arrive somewhere new, first identify those who are favored by the master of the place and those who have influence through their faction and eloquence.
+Win their favor by any means, so that you can use their advice and influence in promoting your interests.
+These people will share some of the responsibility when they give counsel.

-If you wish to take revenge on someone, make him appear suspect to them and turn their envy to your cause.
+If you wish to take revenge on someone, make that person appear suspicious to your friend and turn your friend's envy to your cause.

 Never commit any crime at your master's behest, for even if you win his gratitude in the moment, he will thereafter view you as a critic, able to do to your master what you readily undertook at his command, a man of faith and virtue for sale.
-At least part from the reward for the deed as soon as it was done.
+At the very least, distance yourself from the reward for the deed as soon as it is done.

-Write letters praising a third party, then let them be lost and intercepted so they are found and reach the intended recipient.
+Write letters praising a third party, then deliberately allow them to be lost or intercepted so that they reach the third party you are praising.

-Many judge that what pleases them will also please others; therefore they act accordingly.
-You should instead prudently explore what is pleasing or displeasing to the other person.
+Many people assume that what pleases them will also please others, and they act accordingly.
+Instead, you should prudently explore the other person's preferences and dislikes, tailoring your actions to what pleases them.

 Address even your inferiors as brothers and preempt them with honors, provided they are of good character.

 Never provide pleasing things to the point of satiety, lest you induce nausea.
 Leave them wanting more, whether in games, conversation, etc.

-Never borrow from a friend, for if he cannot grant what you ask, it is offensive, and he will hate you; or if he reluctantly agrees, or receives back less than whole, he will resent it.
+Never borrow from a friend.
+If he cannot grant what you ask, it will offend him, and he will hate you.
+If he reluctantly agrees or receives back less than the full amount, he will resent it.

 Never buy from a friend, for if he sells dearly, you will be harmed; if cheaply, he will be.

 Treat even his lowliest servants well, otherwise they will gradually turn your friend's mind against you.

-Observe this at banquets: entrust servants with pretended secrets, even some that pertain to their office, show that you hold them in a special position.
+At banquets, foster loyalty among servants by entrusting them with fabricated secrets, even some related to their duties, and show that you hold them in a special position.

-If you deal familiarly with servants, they will hold you in contempt; if angrily, they will hate you; but with gentle gravity, they will revere you.
+If you are too familiar with servants, they will hold you in contempt.
+If you are angry with them, they will hate you.
+However, if you treat them with a calm, dignified manner, they will revere you.

 With free men, show benevolence, love, and courtesy.
 Do not allow them to stoop to humble services or extreme gestures of submission, such as kissing feet.
 Consider the greedy to be on the same level as slaves in terms of their disposition.